GimelStudio/Gimel-Studio/README.md

 It provides basic image editing features such as rotate, resize and blur effects, as well as more advanced editing capibilities such as generating normal maps for use in 3D from images.

-*Still in BETA stage, but can be considered stable enough for production.*
+*Still in BETA stage, but can be considered stable enough for light production work.*

 **Your are welcome to help develop Gimel Studio**